Wife, mom, inspiration

 Learning About IBRANCE

-I believe in the power of science and technology.
+Fortunately, the power of science and technology are there to help me in this fight.
 My oncologist told me, “Yes, it sucks that you got this diagnosis.
 But there’s a medication approved by the FDA called IBRANCE that might be an option for you.”
 She explained that IBRANCE is an oral medication taken in combination with letrozole, an aromatase inhibitor.
 It’s for the first-line treatment of postmenopausal women with HR+/HER2- metastatic breast cancer, like mine.
 She told me how I might experience some potentially serious and common side effects, including low white blood cell counts and fatigue.

 So far my doctor and I have been happy with my results.
 I have experienced serious and common side effects, including low white blood cell count and mouth sores.
 My doctor reduced my dose, and she continues to closely monitor my white blood cell counts.
 Please remember, this is my experience and everyone is different.
 I know my results so far don’t mean I’ve won, but the fight continues every day.